cloud-gov/cg-site/content/apps/custom-domains.md

 	  host: frontend
 	  domain: domain.tld

-Will create the route `frontend.domain.tld` for your application.
+That will create the route `frontend.domain.tld` for your application.

-##### Hostless Routes
+#### Hostless Routes

 One common scenario is the need to redirect a delegated subdomain to a CF app.
 In this case, you've been delegated `app.parent.tld` for your CF-hosted app from the owners of `parent.tld`.

-Rather than create the `parent.tld` domain within CF we can create the full `app.parent.tld` domain and map it to an application.
+Let us know if you need this.
+Rather than create the `parent.tld` domain within CF, we can create the full `app.parent.tld` domain and map it to an application.

 	cf create-domain ORGANIZATION app.parent.tld
 	cf map-route myapp app.parent.tld